david-beauchesne/FoodWeb-MultiStressors/fwms.md

 not necessarily representative of the actual vulnerability of species in a system.
 There is a lot of variability to the effects of individual pathways of effects, especially for ominvory interactions.
-For example, the predator in omnivory interactions, altough on average a biotic amplifier, is characterized by numerous pathways of effects that are ultimately biotic buffers.
+For example, the predator in omnivory interactions, although on average a biotic amplifier, is characterized by numerous pathways of effects that are ultimately biotic buffers.
 The actual amplification of a species will therefore be highly dependent on the realized pathways of effect in the system.